sumeet-singh-parmar/aws-commander-catalyst/SETUP_GUIDE.md

 When we release updates:

 1. Download the new code (or `git pull`)
+2. Navigate to `server/functions/aws_handler/` directory
-2. Deploy to Catalyst again (upload ZIP or `catalyst deploy`)
+3. Deploy to Catalyst again:
+   - **Option A**: Upload new ZIP file via Catalyst console
+   - **Option B**: Run `catalyst deploy` from the function directory
-3. That's it - your environment variables stay the same
+4. Your environment variables stay the same - no need to reconfigure them
+5. Test the health endpoint to verify the update worked

 ---